theinventor27/theinventor27/README.md

 - 🌱 2022 Goals:
   - Submit my habit tracking app to the IOS app store.
   - Contribute to an open source project
 - 👾 Fun Fact: Video games are the reason I started coding.
-I initially started coding with Unity.
+I initially started coding making games with Unity.

 <!---
 theinventor27/theinventor27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.